Lease Management Drives CAM Billing Accuracy

 Lease Amendments: The Highest-Risk Maintenance Event

-If you had to pick one lease management failure mode to prevent, it's this: a lease amendment gets executed and the billing system doesn't get updated.
+If you had to pick one lease management failure mode to prevent, it is this: a lease amendment gets executed and the billing system does not get updated.

 A good process looks like this: